FraunhoferIOSB/FAAAST-Service/docs/source/gettingstarted/gettingstarted.md

 ## Example

-This example shows how to start a FA³ST Service given your custom AAS model (called `model.json` for simplicity but can be any relative or absolute path to an AAS model in any supported data format, e.g. JSON, XML, RDF or AASX).
+This example shows how to start a FA³ST Service given your custom AAS model (called `model.json` for simplicity but can be any relative or absolute path to an AAS model in any supported data format, e.g. JSON, XML, or AASX).
 The service will expose an HTTP endpoint on default port 8080.

 ### Via Command-line Interface (CLI)